Person of Interest (TV series): Plot

 In the third season, the Machine's sentience is fully revealed as it increasingly communicates with and proactively assists and directs the actions of the team.
 After being demoted due to HR's machinations, Carter brings down the entire organization by uncovering and arresting its leader, but is killed by its rogue second-in-command.
 The team also battles Vigilance, a violent anti-government organization devoted to securing people's privacy.
 A second advanced artificial intelligence called Samaritan is revealed.
 Samaritan differs from the Machine in being open to external direction and willing to remove those seen as disruptive to law and order pre-emptively.

 The fourth season covers the team's life in hiding.
 They continue to work on cases, but must now also evade Samaritan, which is seeking to resolve perceived problems of human violence by reshaping society, sometimes violently.
-Samaritan and the Machine meet via human proxies as the only two of their kind, and discuss their essential differences, disagreeing strongly on whether freewill or firm guidance is more beneficial to humanity.
+Samaritan and the Machine meet via human proxies as the only two of their kind, and discuss their essential differences, disagreeing strongly on whether free will or firm guidance is more beneficial to humanity.
 They part with the understanding that Samaritan will seek to destroy the Machine.

-In season five, Finch steals and weaponizes Ice-9, a virulent computer virus capable of infecting and destroying Samaritan, although it will also destroy the Machine and much of the global computing infrastructure as well.
+In season five, Finch steals and weaponizes Ice-9, a computer virus capable of infecting and destroying Samaritan, although it will also destroy the Machine and much of the global computing infrastructure as well.
 Greer sacrifices himself in vain to kill Finch and ensure Samaritan's continuation.
 The Machine ceases to function after showing Finch its prediction of the world and his friends' futures if it had not existed.
 Reese sacrifices himself to ensure that Ice-9 destroys Samaritan, while Finch survives and reunites with his former fiancée.
-A while later, Shaw is unexpectedly contacted by the Machine; it has restored itself from the satellite to continue its work.
+A while later, Shaw is unexpectedly contacted by the Machine; it has restored itself from a satellite to continue its work.